Cork In Interior Design|5 Best Sustainable Interior Design Ideas

 4. Durability

-If you are planning for sustainable contemporary restaurant interior design, the interiors must be durable and withstand high levels of traffic and wear.
-Cork is an ideal choice for flooring, kitchen worktops, and restaurant counters because it is extremely resilient and absorbs pressure.
-Additionally, it is water-resistant and has inherent anti-mold properties, which makes it useful in areas where food is prepared and served.
+If you are planning for durable contemporary restaurant interior design, the interiors should be durable and face high levels of traffic and wear.
+Cork is an ideal choice for flooring, kitchen worktops and restaurant counters as it is extremely flexible and absorbs pressure.
+Additionally, it is water-resistant and has the underlying mold properties, which makes it useful in areas where food is prepared and served.

 5. Versatility